nmanandhar/reactive-tabs/README.md

-# react-file-tabs
+# reactive-tabs

-A React component that displays a list of tabs
+A React component that displays a list of tabs that adapt to the viewport